-In this systematic review, the overall purpose is to determine the efficacy of GT supplement or GTE in BP among overweight and obese adults based on the data of RCTs.
-The primary objective is to assess the effect of oral GT supplementation or GTE compared to placebo on the change in BP from baseline (i.e., post-intervention BP minus baseline BP) among overweight and obese adults.
+In this systematic review, the overall purpose is to determine the efficacy of GT supplementation or GTE in BP among overweight and obese adults based on the data of RCTs.
+The primary objective is to assess the effect of oral GT supplementation or GTE compared with placebo on the change in BP from baseline (ie, postintervention BP minus baseline BP) among overweight and obese adults.
 The secondary objectives are to determine the effect on quality of life, adverse events and treatment discontinuation rates.

-METHODS

-Study eligibility
+METHODS Study eligibility